 Yesterday I went to the Peters Cartridge Company with some friends.
-Conflicting sources say it was built in the 1850 and 1870s, so I’m not entirely sure what’s correct, but it was definitely built in the 19th century.
-It produced gunpowder and cannon balls at that time, and on July 15th, 1890, a massive explosion occurred which killed eleven on the spot and mortally wounded many others.
+The company was founded in 1887, and the current building nearest the bike trail was constructed in the early 20th century after rebuilding from tragedy.
+It produced gunpowder and cannon balls at that time, and on July 15th, 1890, a massive explosion occurred which killed twelve on the spot and mortally wounded many others.
 The incident took down two thirds of the site because much of it was built with wood.
 There is a lot of weird history to the factory in the years afterward that has been covered by other blogs, so I’ll link them at the end of this post instead of listing it all here.

 I’d seen it looming over the river from time to time over the years when I’d drive out to Kings Island or visit a past girlfriend who lived over there, but for whatever reason, I never really took the time to stop and take it all in.
 It looks like an abandoned factory, and much of it is, but it’s very much still owned and surveilled.
 It’s almost as if it’s just resting in a coma while the construction crews attempt to revive it.
 The most immediately obvious thing once you get up to the gate is how seriously the owners do not want you there; signs referencing cameras, criminal trespassing prosecution, and even “beware of dog” scatter the chainlink and barbed wire fences.
 It’s barely physically secure but it does well to scare you away from entering with the threat of legal ramifications.
 We decided not to get arrested that day, so only admired what we could from the allowed area just before the gate.
 Luckily, I brought my tripod and took some shots with a 70-300 lens so I could get up closer.
 Most of those shots weren’t worth editing, but a few of them turned out fine.